jbeur/fliplab/API_REQUIREMENTS.md

-# ThriftScope - API Requirements & Setup Guide
+# FlipLab - API Requirements & Setup Guide

-## 🔑 API Overview
+## Overview

-ThriftScope integrates with multiple external APIs to provide comprehensive item analysis and marketplace data.
-This document outlines the requirements, setup process, and integration details for each API.
+FlipLab integrates with multiple external APIs to provide comprehensive item analysis and marketplace data.
+This document outlines the requirements, setup process, and integration details for each

 ## 🎯 Required APIs